IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 Really, we want to save an arbitrary amount of data in potentially different formats; what if I want a High Definition video demo of the item I'm selling to appear next to the item?
 Way too big for the Ethereum public blockchain.

-For that reason, it makes more sense to saving a link to the data rather than the data itself.
+For that reason, it makes more sense to save a link to the data in the blockchain rather than the data itself.
 A URL is short but can contain a virtually infinite amount of content.
 If we wanted to, we could use a Web 2.0 URL, and have the app pull from that URL.
 But that's kind of a centralized solution and can be shut down - we'd also need to build a webservice for people uploading the content.
 It defeats the purpose of the app if we have any central point of failure.

 ### Introducing IPFS

 Luckily, we have an alternative: it's time for the InterPlanetary FileSystem (IPFS).

-You can learn more about IPFS in THEORY.md.
 Long story short, it's a magical system that can convert arbitrary data into a universally accessible hash.
 That hash is exactly 46 characters regardless of the data it contains.
 We can save that IPFS hash in the contract without having to worry about the amount of data being saved.
 Perfect!

 Let's add IPFS to our project.